finos/symphony-bdk-java/docs/spring-boot/core-starter.md

   @EventListener
   public void onMessageSent(RealTimeEvent<V4MessageSent> event) {
+    log.info("event was triggered at {}", ((EventPayload) event.getSource()).getEventTimestamp());
     this.messageService.send(event.getSource().getMessage().getStream(), "<messageML>Hello!</messageML>");
   }
 }
 ```

 You can finally run your Spring Boot application and verify that your bot always replies with `Hello!`.
+It also worth noting
+that the event timestamp is only accessible from `EventPayload` type, you need simply cast the source event to it, and
+call `getEventTimestamp()` method to read the value, as you can see from the example here.

 ### OBO (On behalf of) usecases
 It is possible to run an application with no bot service account configured in order to accommodate OBO usecases only.